 Asperger’s syndrome is a form of autism.
+Some people refer to it as a “mild” form of autism, but it can be crippling.
 It is most often defined with reference to the “Triad of Impairments”, which detail three areas where aspies (people with Asperger’s syndrome) have particular difficulty.
 They are: communication, (social) interaction, and (social) imagination.
 Many aspies find it hard to relate to the Triad’s medical language, so here we present the formal definitions on the left, with what this means to us on a day-to-day level.

 |Formal Definition||What This Means in Real Life|